Networking And Storage

 The Cloud: Ethical Obligations for Lawyers in the Modern Era III

-As more organizations move their information to the cloud, attorneys must also understand the potential ethical issues involved in storing data off-site on the Internet, rather than on physical servers that the organization owns.Law Firm Protects Sensitive Client Data--and Its Reputation
+As more organizations move their information to the cloud, attorneys must also understand the potential ethical issues involved in storing data off-site on the Internet.Law Office Protects Sensitive Client Data and Its Reputation

 Tips to Simplify and Unify Law Firm Communications for the Cloud

 Here are three tips for simplifying the process of converging voice, data and video communications, and managing all of the vendors supporting those systems.Top Five Tips for Using the Cloud for eDiscovery

 Here are five important points for law firms and businesses to consider when preparing to take advantage of cloud computing.

 Users of Comcast's high-speed Internet service cannot sue the company for allegedly violating a law that protects the privacy of cable television customers, a federal appeals court has ruled.

 A perennial New York political candidate recently lost a lawsuit brought against two websites alleging that they interfered with his "Master Election Plan."
 William Murawski claimed that Ask.com and Yahoo! had defamed him and violated his right to free speech through their actions, but a judge for the District Court for the Southern District of New York thought otherwise.

 Some people believe that teenagers are reckless in protecting their private information on the Internet.
 Others are of the belief that teens are Net-savvy and are at least as smart as adults when it comes to safeguarding themselves in Cyberspace.
 So, what is the truth?